FlorSanders/Smart_Offline_LLM_Assistant/README.md

 ## About

 **SOLA** is a Smart Offline-first LLM Assistant.
 By adopting an offline-first approach to data and model execution, privacy is guaranteed.
-Furthermore, its integration with LLM AI models and access to external (online) tools make it smart.
+Still, its integration with LLM AI models and access to external (online) tools make it smart.

 ## 🔥 Quick Start